jlord/old-site/blog/patchwork-year.md

 #### 2015-01-22
 #### github, open source, git-it, reporobot

 A little over a year ago I volunteered to lead a community event at GitHub with the goal of helping new users make their first pull request.
-At GitHub we think a lot about how people learn to use Git/GitHub and as a not-so-weathered person in web development I think a lot, too, about how I can share what I've learned in a way that is meaningful to someone else starting out.
+At GitHub we think a lot about how people learn to use Git/GitHub and as a stil-new-ish person in web development I think a lot too about how I can share what I've learned in a way that is meaningful to someone else starting out.
 I was excited about the challenge.

 We called it Patchwork because each of us in open source contributes pieces to something bigger, quite literally and metaphorically we make quilts.
 Props to [Kelsey](http://www.twitter.com/jlord/kelseyschimm) on this element.